adivalentino/820/README.md

 **Content**
 In addition to this READ ME file, the 820 repository contains the following data:

-     - Report #1- Data Description (.pdf)
-     - Report #2- Data Preparation (.pdf)
-     - Report #3- Testing & Evaluation (.pdf)
+     - 03Apr2023- Final Report (.pdf)
      - Visualize Features (.ipynb)
      - Data Prepararation, Testing & Evaluation (.ipynb)

 **Utilization**
 The repository consists of technical, narrative and visual data.
-The pdfs are intended to provide a technical narrative, while the .ipynb files are commented and intended to provide the source code with a sample of the results output where relevent and useful.
+The pdf is intended to provide a technical narrative, while the .ipynb files are commented and intended to provide the source code with a sample of the results output where relevent and useful.